oauthstuff/app2app-evolution/README.md

 In a browser, it is generally secure to redirect the user using a URL, but this is not the case on most mobile operating systems.
-Android, for example, permits arbitrary apps to claim that they handle a specific domain.
+Android, for example, permits arbitrary apps to claim that they handle a specific domain - even those installed from the Google Play Store.
 Although it is possible to verify a domain-app association ([Android App Link](https://developer.android.com/training/app-links)) this mechanism is not active if the respective app is not installed on the device.
 In case the IDP app is not installed the user would